Description

 bool add(unsigned short value);

-bool add(char *value); // stores by copy
+bool add(char *value); // stores a copy

-bool add(const std::string &value); // stores by copy
+bool add(const std::string &value); // stores a copy

-bool add(JsonArray array); // stores by copy
+bool add(JsonArray array); // stores a deep copy

-bool add(JsonObject object); // stores by copy
+bool add(JsonObject object); // stores a deep copy

-bool add(JsonVariant variant); // stores by copy
+bool add(JsonVariant variant); // stores a deep copy

 bool add(TEnum value); // alias of add(int)

-bool add(T value); // 🆕 calls user-defined function (added in 6.18.0)
+bool add(T value); // calls user-defined function

 Arguments